acentswap/docs2-wiki/aptos-deployment.md

 ---
-description: PancakeSwap is planning to come to Aptos!
+description: AcentSwap is planning to come to Aptos!
 ---

 # Aptos Deployment